bradbell/cppad_py/sphinx/test_out/comment_ch_cmd.rst

 The special character (and one space if present directly after) is removed from the input stream before calculating the amount of :ref:`xsrst_py.Indentation` for the current section.
-For example, the following input would line up the heading Factorial with the ``def`` token:
+For example, if :code:`#` is the special character, the following input has the heading Factorial and the ``def`` token indented the same amount:

 .. code-block:: py